ShanNatRichards/shannatrichards.github.io/_posts/2021-01-25-dynamicsql.md

 ### Scenario:
-Using our cleaned and anonymized voter datasets, we want to figure out the most common occupations among the voters for our district tables.
+Using our cleaned and anonymized voter [datasets](https://github.com/ShanNatRichards/T-SQL/tree/main/datasets), we want to figure out the most common occupations among the voters for our district tables.

+*TLDR; See full code [here](https://github.com/ShanNatRichards/T-SQL/blob/main/dynamic_sql_example.sql).*

 A first instinct maybe to run something similar to the query below – which returns the top 1 occupation for each table, performs a union, and then returns the result.

 ```sql